luismcastillo/SJSU-art75/tutorials/03a_gitHubPageSetup/README.md

 <br>
 <br>

 Now you can edit the README file in markdown.
-Check out [this tutorial](https://www.markdowntutorial.com/) to learn how to use markdown, or just make changes to the text I used (copy and paste from below).
+Check out [this tutorial](https://www.markdowntutorial.com/) to learn how to use markdown, or just customize the text I used (copy and paste from below).
 <br>
 <br>